 Participated as a member of the mandated Renaming Committee to help choose a new name for Stonewall Jackson Elementary, now known as Mockingbird Elementary School.

-The communities that make up District 14 are made up of some of the most vibrant and diverse neighborhoods in Dallas.
-But we all want, and deserve, better roads, fewer pot holes, and to feel safe in our homes and neighborhoods.
-We all recognize the importance of great public schools and libraries and parks.
-And we all enjoy the diverse restaurants and bars and shops that keep popping up.
+The communities that make up District 14 are some of the most vibrant and diverse neighborhoods in Dallas.
+Those neighborhoods have great public schools, libraries and parks, as well as an eclectic variety of restaurants, bars, and shops that keep popping up.

-We are all one big diverse and chaotic family here in District 14.
-And I wouldn’t have it any other way.
+We are all one big diverse and chaotic family here in District 14 and David is honored to live here and serve you and your community.